Lindy Hop: Savoy-style Lindy Hop

-Savoy Ballroom dancers
+Savoy-style Lindy Hop is characterized by a high energy, circular, rotating style.
+This particular style of lindy hop was most frequently associated with dancers from the 1930s, such as Frankie Manning.

-Savoy style Lindy Hop was most frequently associated with living dancers from the 1930s such as Frankie Manning, and with the Swedish dance troupe The Rhythm Hot Shots (now replaced by the Harlem Hot Shots).
+The term "Savoy-style lindy hop" applies a generic relationship between all African American lindy hoppers (and aficionados of their styles) which ignores the variety and diversity of lindy hop in the 1930s and 1940s.
+Lindy hop historians see clear differences between the lindy hop of the early years of its development (the late 1920s) and dancers such as "Shorty" George Snowden, dancers of the 1930s (such as Manning), and then between individual dancers during these periods.

-The term "Savoy-style Lindy Hop" applies a generic relationship between all African American Lindy Hoppers (and aficionados of their styles) which ignores the variety and diversity of Lindy Hop in the 1930s and 40s.
-Lindy Hop historians see clear differences between the Lindy Hop of the early years of its development (the late 1920s) and dancers such as "Shorty" George Snowden, dancers of the 1930s (such as Manning), and then between individual dancers during these periods.
-Lennart Westerlund – a key member of The Rhythm Hot Shots and authoritative Lindy Hop historian – described the differences in styles between Manning and Al Minns, the dancer he worked with in the earliest years of the Lindy Hop revival.
-Al Minns and Leon James are often considered authoritative figures in the academic discussion of Lindy Hop, in part for their work with Marshall Stearns and Jean Stearns (in their book Jazz Dance and documentary films).
-Lindy Hop historians also draw clear distinctions between the dancing styles of key female dancers such as Norma Miller and Ann Johnson.
-The most useful point to be made about this variation within a single community of dancers in one historical moment, is that vernacular African American dance, and Lindy Hop in particular, prioritised individual style and creative improvisation and musical interpretation within a particular dance style.
+Lennart Westerlund described the differences in styles between Manning and Al Minns, the dancer he worked with in the earliest years of the lindy hop revival.
+Al Minns and Leon James are often considered authoritative figures in the academic discussion of lindy hop, in part for their work with Marshall Stearns and Jean Stearns (in their book Jazz Dance and documentary films).
+Lindy hop historians also draw clear distinctions between the dancing styles of key female dancers such as Norma Miller and Ann Johnson.
+The most useful point to be made about this variation within a single community of dancers in one historical moment is that vernacular African American dance, and lindy hop in particular, prioritized individual style and creative improvisation and musical interpretation within a particular dance style.

 Features

-In describing Savoy style Lindy Hop, observers note that the follower is led out of the basic Swingout sideways as a default.
+In describing Savoy style lindy hop, observers note that the follower is led out of the basic swingout sideways as a default.
 This is not the case, however, as leading a follow out backwards or forwards is just as likely.
 Savoy style is also said to be characterized by a pronounced downwards "bounce", which is again something of a misnomer, as different dancers employed varying degrees and types of "bounce", and observers of Frankie Manning have noted changes in his own dancing style in this respect over the years.
 Despite these comments, it is important to note that the "bounce" described is characteristic of many African American vernacular dance forms.
-One of the clearest distinctions between Hollywood and Smooth style Lindy Hop and Savoy style Lindy Hop is the open "connection" and relative freedom of the follower to improvise within the structure of the Swingout in particular.
-Again, this technical difference varies between individual dancers, and between teachers today.
+One of the clearest distinctions between Hollywood and Smooth style lindy hop and Savoy style lindy hop is the open "connection" and relative freedom of the follower to improvise within the structure of the swingout in particular.
+Again, this technical difference varies between individual dancers and between teachers today.
 Historians may also note that Hollywood style, while often characterized by a more intense connection (characterized at its extreme by counter balance), also featured extensive variations and individual improvisation within the swingout in other instances.